iswilliam/molasses-barber/README.md

 # Molasses Barber & Beauty

-A bespoke, "airy & elevated" landing page for Molasses Barber & Beauty, built with React + Vite and a hand-rolled CSS design system (no Tailwind or component library).
+A landing page for Molasses Barber & Beauty, built with React + Vite and a hand-rolled CSS design system (no Tailwind or component library).

 ## Run it locally